Roma1011/Injectify/README.md

 ```
 ### 👨‍💻 Contributing
-Feel free to submit issues or create pull requests to enhance DiÆon.
+Feel free to submit issues or create pull requests to enhance Injectify.